-3.0 VEGETATION CLEARING AND TOP SOIL STRIPPING
+3.0 VEGETATION CLEARING, TOP SOIL STRIPPING AND RECLAMATION

-- 3.1 Maintain natural vegetative cover as far as practical, especially in the vicinity of steep slopes occurring at project site and re-vegetate areas from which vegetation were removed. - 3.2 The storage of topsoil (overburden) within three meters (3m) of natural vegetation or mine face is strictly prohibited.
-Top soil and vegetation must be carefully stripped and stockpiled in an allocated area marked by a sign, so that it can be used for reclamation and re-vegetation as mining finishes. - 3.3 Practice alternative methods of vegetation clearing rather than burning, such as, manual or mechanical felling or bulldozing. - 3.4 Ensure vegetative debris is incorporated and stored with top soil to keep it active for reuse in site reclamation.
-In addition, practical measures, such as growing of vegetation, including shrubs and grasses, on stockpiles of topsoil shall be employed to reduce erosion, and dust nuisance to surrounding ecosystems. - 3.5 Store overburden stockpiles away from the drainage system at least Two Hundred (200) meters away from any water courses.
-Runoff from this overburden shall be directed to the sedimentation/settling pond for treatment before discharge. - 3.6 Utilise Berms and garland drains to prevent loss of topsoil from surface runoff drainage. - 3.7 Maintain the integrity of areas where riparian vegetation is located to aid in mitigating erosion/sedimentation impacts at the site. - 3.8 Consider the weather pattern before initiating major earthworks.
+- 3.1 Maintain natural vegetative cover as far as practical, especially in the vicinity of steep slopes occurring at project site and re-vegetate areas from which vegetation were removed. - 3.2 Not store topsoil (overburden) within three meters (3m) of natural vegetation or mine face.
+Top soil and vegetation should be carefully stripped and stockpiled in an allocated area marked by a sign, so that it can be used for reclamation and revegetation as mining finishes. - 3.3 Practice alternative methods of vegetation clearing rather than burning, such as, manual or mechanical felling or bulldozing. - 3.4 Employ practical measures, such as growing of vegetation such as shrubs and grasses on stockpiles of topsoil to reduce erosion, and dust nuisance to surrounding ecosystems. - 3.5 Store overburden stockpiles away from the drainage system at least Two Hundred (200) meters away from any water courses.
+Runoff from this overburden must be directed to the sedimentation/settling pond for treatment before discharge. - 3.6 Maintain the integrity of areas where riparian vegetation is located to aid in mitigating erosion/sedimentation impacts at the site. - 3.7 Where possible, topsoil should be placed directly onto an area being rehabilitated to reduce double handling of soil. - 3.8 Consider the weather pattern before initiating major earthworks.
 Monitor areas of exposed soil during periods of heavy rainfall. - 3.9 Take necessary precautions to avoid soil compaction, erosion, rutting, siltation and sedimentation during operation by limiting the size of the disturbed area, slope length and gradient, and the duration of soil exposure.